srsran/srsRAN_Project_docs/docs/source/user_manuals/source/config_ref.rst

     - Optional TEXT (default).
 Specific the over-the-wire format.
 Supported: [default, sc8, sc12, sc16].

   time_alignment_calibration
-    - Optional UINT (0).
+    - Optional TEXT (auto).
 Compensates for any reception and transmission time misalignment inherent to the RF device.
 Positive values reduce the RF transmission delay with respect to the RF reception.
 Negative values have the opposite effect.

   cells
     - Optional TEXT.
 Sets the hardware specific cell configuration on a per cell basis.
 May contain the following parameters: